abelpenton/GOD-backend/README.md

 ```

-## GOD Architecture
+## GOD's Architecture
-In the `4-Layer` architecture of `Game of Drone` the data flow from one layer to other using `Dependency Injection` patterns.
-Read below to see each layer in the architecture.
+In the `4-layer` architecture of `Game of Drone`, data flows from one layer to another using the `Dependency Injection` pattern.
+Below each layer is explained.

 ### Domain Layer:
-For the domain layer was used `DDD` priciple (OOP applied to business models).
-For a reusability code in Domain Layer two generic entities was implemented and each domain of the bussiness should implement this `Core` entities.
-Then in the `Models` folder we can find the models for Game of Drone game.
+The `DDD` principle (OOP applied to business models) was used for the domain layer.
+To reuse the code in the domain layer, two generic entities are implemented and each business domain implements them.
+Then, in the `Models` folder, you can find the models for the Game of Drone game.

 ```
 |_____GOD.Domain